What Is an EVM? The Basics of Electronic Voting Machines

 When the process is easy, people would be encouraged to participate.
 Thus, the use of electronic voting equipment increases participation in voting.

-Additionally, internet voting allows citizens abroad to participate in the voting process.
-It also makes it easy for people with visual impairments to cast their votes.
+Additionally, internet voting allows citizens abroad to participate in the voting process and makes it easy for people with visual impairments to cast their votes.

 • Reduced waste

-EVM has drastically reduced ballot waste as most of the processes are now done using an electronic device.
+EVM has drastically reduced ballot waste as most processes now involve electronic devices.

 Disadvantages of Electronic Voting Machine

-Despite the advantages of electronic voting machines, it also has some drawbacks.
-Listed below are some of them.
+Despite electronic voting machines’ advantages, they also have some drawbacks.
+Below are some of them.

 • It can be easily hacked.

 One of the major disadvantages of electronic voting is hacking.
-Like most electronic devices, there is a high risk of being hijacked and used for malicious purposes.
+Like most electronic devices, it is highly likely to be hijacked and used for malicious purposes.

 This can be done either by physical or remote means.

-In addition, allowing people to vote with their phones also poses a great risk.
-This is because a hacker can easily access the votes without being detected.
+In addition, allowing people to vote with their phones poses a great risk.
+A hacker can easily access the votes without being detected.

 • Susceptible to fraud